 There are two cooking steps for this recipe

 Step 2.
-Clean the mushrooms and slice and then slice the onion.
+Clean the mushrooms and slice them, and then slice the onion.

 Step 3.
 In a large frying pan, heat the oil over medium-high heat.

-Pat the pork dry with paper towels to remove any moisture, then sprinkle the seasoning mixture over both sides.
+Pat the pork dry with paper towels to remove any moisture, then season the pork chops.
+Sprinkle the seasoning mixture over both sides.

 Step 4.
 Add the chops to the hot skillet and sear on each side for three minutes, then remove from the pan to a plate.
 You may have to fry the chops in batches.

 Step 5.
-Place the mushrooms and onions in the bottom of the crockpot/slow cooker, then place the seared pork chops on top.
+Layer Mushrooms and Onions in a slow cooker by placing them at the bottom of the crockpot/slow cooker, then place the seared pork chops on top.

 Step 6.
-Add both cans of soup and beef broth to the skillet, then whisk until a sauce develops.
+Whisk together the gravy by adding both cans of soup and the beef broth to the skillet, then whisk until a smooth sauce forms.
 Add the leftover seasonings to the sauce.

 Sauce tips – When making the sauce, always scrape any brown bits on the bottom of the pan for extra flavor.

 Step 8.
-Cook on low for 5-6 hours or until the pork is tender and the internal temperature reaches 145 degrees f.
+Cook low and slow for 5-6 hours, or until the pork is fork-tender and the internal temperature reaches 145°F.

-Enjoy these pork chops with the thick and rich creamy gravy; they are fork-tender and succulent for a simple recipe the whole family will love.
+Enjoy these pork chops with the thick, rich, creamy gravy; they are fork-tender and succulent, making for a simple recipe the whole family will love.

 If you prefer, you can bake these pork chops in a 350-degree oven for 45 minutes.
 Cover the pan for 30 minutes, then uncover and bake for 15 more minutes.